reprahkcin/mailbox-monitor/README.md

 # mailbox-monitor
-Mailbox monitor with camera and sensors
+Solar-charged-battery-powered mailbox monitor with camera and sensors